 AI has wide applications in almost every industry, including all engineering fields.
 Our program empowers engineering students to apply AI and related computing technologies to their careers and society.
 The additional knowledge and skill can sharpen students’ competitive edge in the job market.
 With a training in AI, students will also be able to catch up with new developments in AI applications on their own even after graduation.

 The HKUST AI curriculum is cross-disciplinary and practical.
-Students will learn solid knowledge in an engineering discipline PLUS innovative application of AI in their major areas.
+Students will learn solid knowledge in an engineering discipline (i.e. the student's major program) PLUS innovative application of AI in their major domains.
 In addition, students will gain cross-disciplinary problem-solving skills and professional insights through a Design Thinking course and Professional Seminars in AI.
 Students are also required to complete a Capstone Project with strong AI components and sponsorship from industry, which enables students to practice AI applications on real world problems.

 The workload will only be slightly heavier than that without the Extended Major.
-On average, students take only one additional course per term throughout the 4 years of studies in comparison with students without AI.
-According to our normative study pathway, students should have no problem in finishing both the degree requirements for their major and the extended major in AI within 4 years.
+On average, students take only one additional course per term throughout the 4 years of studies in comparison with students without an Extended Major.
+According to our normative study pathway, students should have no problem in finishing both the degree requirements for their major and the Extended Major in AI or DMCA within 4 years.

 The School of Engineering offers 2 routes of School-based admission – Engineering, and Engineering with an Extended Major in AI.
-Students who are admitted to Engineering can apply for opting in to the Extended Major in AI when they declare their engineering major at the end of Year 1.
-Similarly, students who are admitted to Engineering with an Extended Major in AI an also choose to opt out from the Extended Major during their studies if they find that they are no longer interested.
+Students who are admitted to Engineering can apply for opting in to the Extended Major in AI at the end of Year 1.
+Similarly, students who are admitted to Engineering with an Extended Major in AI can also choose to opt out from the Extended Major during their studies if they find that they are no longer interested.